Code-Institute-Submissions/dhruv2102-MS1/README.md

 ## Testing
-During the developement of website, google chrome developer tools were used to test eh website and check the responsiveness of the code implemented.
+During the development of website, google chrome developer tools were used to test the website and check the responsiveness of the code implemented.
 The final testing was done on
 - Asus UX410 laptop, 14" screen, 1920x1080p resolution
     - Firefix